joseph-abell/york-oratory/content/groups.md

       be some social time after in the Upper Room.
 Please bring your own lunch.
       This is a wonderful opportunity for women to come together and pray and enjoy some social time.
 New members are always welcome.
+    description: Women come together and pray and enjoy some social time.
     groupType: ''
     primaryImage: ''
     title: Women’s Oratory